 A couple of final points: If someone says, “Well, I can’t believe that God would punish people forever like that,” one response is, “Why take that chance?”
 And it would seem very odd for someone to say, “That seems to me so unfair that therefore I will not believe in God.”
 That means that the person is saying that a part of Scripture — which, after all, might always have been misunderstood or even inaccurate — is enough to cause him to change his wager: most dubious.

-So, in sum, there’s nothing surprising about God having the characteristics He is revealed to have in Scripture, nor is it irrational for Him to create a universe in which good or evil can be chosen, as well as beings in His image to love Him and each other; to work first through a particular people and to intervene in history at the particular times and places that He did; for there to be Heaven and Hell; and for Him to memorialize all this in Scripture.
+So, in sum, there’s nothing surprising about God having the characteristics He is revealed to have in Scripture, nor is it irrational for Him to create a universe in which good or evil can be chosen, as well as beings in His image to love Him and each other; to work first through a particular people and to intervene in history at the particular times and places that He did, ultimately sending His Son to show us how to live and love and to die for us; for there to be Heaven and Hell; and for Him to memorialize all this in Scripture.